Wireless

 5. Security

 Wireless networks are not as secure as wired networks.
-Security for wireless networks is evolving.
+ITS recommends connecting to “eduroam” for the most secure wireless connection.
 ITS is responsible for establishing security policies for wireless communications based on current best practices.
 All wireless network installations must comply with established security policies including campus-wide IP (Internet Protocol) addressing and DHCP (Dynamic Host Configuration Protocol) services.

 6. Experimentation

 ITS continually tests new and emerging wireless technologies.
 Departments and colleges may test new technologies, but may not implement technologies that compete or interfere with the campus wireless network.
-Departments must notify ITS of any new technology trials.
+Departments must notify ITS of any new wireless technology trials, particularly those that may interfere with frequencies in use by the campus wireless solution.

 7. Service Spaces